ahtih/Geoclustering/README.txt

 If using OpenLayers, you should probably implement hook_openlayers_layer_types() to add a custom "Layer type" which uses your geodata protocol (e.g. WFS) and OpenLayers.Strategy.BBOX.
-This needs ca 100 lines PHP + 30 lines JavaScript; see docs/LAYER_TYPES.txt in OpenLayers module.
+This needs ca 100 lines PHP + 30 lines JavaScript; see http://drupal.org/node/629928 and docs/LAYER_TYPES.txt in OpenLayers module.

 Maintainers
 -----------